covid-at-home/covid-at-home/level4.md

 - (Give the patient an address, and ask him or her to repeat it at the end of the test.
 For example, 42 Hacker Way.)
 - What year is it?
 - What is the name of the person you are seeing today?
-- (Can the patient recognize two persons (e.g., friends or medical practitioners)?
+- (Can the patient recognize two persons (e.g., friends or medical practitioners)?)
 - What is your date of birth?
 - In what year did World War 2 end?
 - Name the current President/Prime Minister.
 - Count backwards from 10 down to 1.

-If the AMTS suggests cognitive problems, this counts as one point in the CRB-65 criteria, a clinical prediction rule used to assess whether patients with pneumonia have such a severe condition that they require in-patient hospital care under normal circumstances.
+If the AMTS suggests cognitive problems, this counts as one point in the CRB-65 criteria, a clinical prediction rule used to assess whether patients with pneumonia have such a severe condition that they would require out-patient or in-patient hospital care under normal circumstances.

-Immediate home care for cognitive problems may include encouraging the patient to eat and drink.
+Immediate home care for cognitive problems may include encouraging the patient to eat and drink, being sure appropriate fever medication has been taken on schedule, and freshly ventilating the room.

 ### Too high or too low respiration rate